michael131468/s3_httpd/README.md

 There are many http servers that make S3 buckets browseable.
 This is yet another one.
 It's very minimal, it is a single Python script, simply run it and it works.

+The main use case is to make private buckets browseable via http.
+My main use case is to do so in small CI jobs that need to fetch files with a private bucket without using the s3 apis (or temporary session urls).

 The server binds to port 8082.

 ## Dependencies